steveshogren/blog-source/source/_posts/2015-06-08-language-versions.markdown

 skill, but opened up a very fast method of building up a system from small parts.
-Additionally, it allowed me to rapidly progress in my skills, because I could instantly see live feedback from my code, without needing to write a whole test just to see something execute.
+Additionally, it allowed me to rapidly progress in my skills, because I could instantly see live feedback from my code, without needing to write a whole test just to execute the code.

-### Powerful Static Typing
+### Powerful Static Typing (moving from C# to F#)

 Moving from a typical static typed language to one with algebraic data types has been a major change, with major productivity benefits.
 I have noticed entire classes of defects disappearing.
-Additionally, the resulting codebases are much easier to refactor, which means a faster reaction to a changing domain.
+Additionally, because of the better compiler errors, the resulting codebases are much easier to refactor, which means a faster reaction to a changing domain.